 Poor appetite is a common nutritional

-challenge among pancreatic cancer patients.
+challenge for patients with pancreatic cancer.
 Sometimes surgery, prescription

 drugs or the cancer itself can change the way food tastes or cause the

 patient’s appetite to decrease.

 The following tips may help increase appetite and improve interest in eating:

 - Exercise lightly before meals to stimulate appetite.
 Even a

 - Select enjoyable foods and foods that have a pleasant aroma.

 - Plan meals the day before eating them.
 Have someone help plan

 - Stay well hydrated.
 Drink 6-12 cups of clear liquids throughout the

 - Aim for 6-8 small meals and snacks per day.
 Take advantage of